openfaas/faas/pro/EULA.md

 9.2 Any terms or conditions contained in a purchase order, vendor portal, or other Customer-provided document shall have no force or effect, and shall not modify, supersede, or supplement this Agreement or the applicable Order Form.

 9.3 In the event of any conflict between documents, the Order Form and this Agreement shall prevail.

+9.4 Variation and Waiver.
+Any waiver, consent, exception, or variation of this Agreement, including any approval under Sections 4.6 or 5.3, is effective only if it is in writing and signed by authorised representatives of both parties.
+No failure or delay by OpenFaaS Ltd to enforce any provision of this Agreement shall operate as a waiver of that provision or any other provision.

 10. If you have any questions about these terms or our Services you may contact us by email at: contact@openfaas.com